Skip to main content

 --log-fields-prefixLOG_FIELDS_PREFIXPrepend a specified prefix to each field in the logs.None

---log-enable-gcp-fieldsLOG_ENABLE_GCP_FIELDSEnable Google Cloud Platform fields - namely: time, message, severity.None
+--log-std-enable-gcp-fieldsLOG_STD_ENABLE_GCP_FIELDSEnable Google Cloud Platform fields: time, message, severity.false

 warning